Kamthieng House Museum

-The Kamthieng House Museum is situated in the grounds of the Siam Society at Sukhumvit Soi 21 (Asoke).
-The house was built in1848 and is one of only a few surviving northern Lanna style 19th-century teakwood houses.
-It was originally located in Chiang Mai on the banks of the ping river before being relocated to Bangkok to be preserved and cared for.
+The Kamthieng House Museum is in the grounds of the Siam Society at Sukhumvit Soi 21 (Asoke).
+The house, built in 1848 is one of only a few surviving northern Lanna style 19th-century teakwood houses.
+It was originally in Chiang Mai on the banks of the ping river before being relocated to Bangkok where it has been preserved and cared for.

 The house and grounds now house an exhibition of primary crafts and rituals focusing on life in and around a traditional Lanna house of the late 19th century.